PuDu-Astro/DASpec/README.md

 <img src="https://github.com/PuDu-Astro/images_for_doc/blob/master/Components.png" width="684" height="583">

-Each component has 3 rows with several "setting" parameters appearing only in the first rows and the other "to-fit" parameters appearing in all of the three rows.
+Each component has 3 lines with several "keywords" appearing only in the first line and the other "to-fit" parameters appearing in all of the three lines.

-The "setting" parameters are some parameters that controls the formula of the component: e.g., $\lambda_0$ in the power law component $F_{\lambda}=F_{\lambda_0} (\lambda / \lambda_0)$.
+The "keywords" are some parameters that control the formula of the corresponding component: e.g., lambda_0 in the power law component $F_{lambda} = F_{lambda_0} * (lambda / lambda_0)^alpha$. lambda_0 is a "keyword", and F_{lambda_0} and alpha are the "to-fit" parameters.

 Here, I used

 (a) a power law to model the AGN continuum with the parameters of flux and power law index (keyword "5100.0" means the first parameter is the flux at 5100A)

-(b) an Fe II template convolved by a Gaussian to model the Fe II emission, with the parameters of flux, width (km/s), and shift (km/s) (keyword "fetemplate_" is the name of the template file which has two columns: wavelength and flux, keywords "4434.0" and "4684.0" mean that the first parameter is integrated flux from 4434.0 and 4684.0)
+(b) an Fe II template convolved by a Gaussian to model the Fe II emission, with the parameters of flux, width (km/s), and shift (km/s) (keyword "fetemplate_" is the name of the template file which has two columns: wavelength and flux, keywords "4434.0" and "4684.0" mean that the first "to-fit" parameter is the integrated flux from 4434.0 and 4684.0)

-(c) a double-Gaussians for the broad component of Hbeta emission line with the parameters of flux, width of the first Gaussian, shift of the first Gaussian, width of the second Gaussian, shift of the second Gaussian, and the ratio of the first to the total line flux (keyword "4861.0" means the line center is located at 4861.0A)
+(c) a double-Gaussians for the broad component of Hbeta emission line with the parameters of flux, width of the first Gaussian, shift of the first Gaussian, width of the second Gaussian, shift of the second Gaussian, and the ratio of the first to the total line flux (keyword "4861.0" means the line center is located at 4861.0A, the shift and width are calculated relavtive to this center wavelength)

 (d) a Gaussian for each of the narrow emission lines with the parameters of flux, width, and shift (Hbeta, [OIII]4959,5007).